shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 This bow generates magical ammo and doesn’t consume arrows.

 Legendary Attunement Requirement:
-Deal 30 damage to a creature with one shot.
+Deal 40 damage to a creature with one shot.

 Legendary Attunement Ability:
 The bonus damage is increased to +2 per kill, and the bonus damage decreases by 1 every hour instead of resetting to 0 after no kills.

 # Timmy’s Axe

+Artifact, Attunement

 Reward for defeating Timmy the Minotaur